Kristify/docs/docs/index.md

 # Home

 Welcome to the kristify documentation!
+Kristify lets you maitnain your shop in Minecraft easily while keeping full customization!

 Here you will find anything you need to know to set up your own shop!
 Feel free to navigate around with the sidebar on the left.

+---

 _Look at the masterpiece of a teaser here!_